-- Grade 3 teachers can utilize the instructional model for scientific and engineering practices for standards 3.3 and 3.4 titled "Safety and Scientific Practices."
-This activity guides students through learning how to conduct safe science experiments successfully.
+- Grade 4 teachers can utilize the instructional model for scientific and engineering practices for standards 4.1 - 4.4 titled "Lab Safety" This activity guides students through learning how to conduct safe science experiments successfully.
 The instruction module also includes a video for safety and scientific processes to guide the safe use of equipment.
-Materials include a list of safety equipment, such as insulated gloves and safety goggles, in the "EduSmart Texas: Grade 3 Supply List for Hands-on Activities" document. - Grade 3 teachers can review and display the provided lab safety poster located in the hands-on activity section for each of the TEKS.
-This poster allows teachers to display useful safety information such as Proper safety attire, handling of materials, and classroom expectations. - The teacher guide for the student investigation notes the safety practices needed for gradeappropriate use of safety equipment and precautions to be taken.
+Materials include a list of safety equipment, such as heat-resistant gloves and safety goggles, in the "EduSmart Texas: Grade 4 Supply List for Hands-on Activities" document. - In the grade 4 reporting category 4.1 -- 4.4, Scientific and Engineering Practices, teachers can utilize the interactivity "Lab it Up," which states that "In this SEP, students learn to demonstrate safe practices and the use of safety equipment during classroom and field investigations." - Grade 4 teachers will be able to review and display the provided lab safety poster located in the hands-on activity section for each of the TEKS.
+This poster allows teachers to display useful safety information such as proper safety attire, handling of materials, and classroom expectations. - The teacher guide for the student investigation notes the safety practices needed for gradeappropriate use of safety equipment and precautions to be taken.